 Right out the gate, the first scene of the series passes the Bechdel test.
 Kirsten, a young lady on a sparsely populated bus, introduces herself to a brunette who turns out to be our title character.
 They have – gasp! – a normal conversation, through which we learn that said brunette is on her way home because her uncle has died.
 Home is apparently “Wyatt Earp Country,” as a western-themed road sign tells us.
 Just after they pass into Earp territory, the bus blows a tire, and Kirsten exits the bus to relieve herself.
 The mystery brunette tells her not to.
 We know she should listen of course, because it’s night, and we’ve already heard ominous music.
 Something Bad is going on out there.
 And naturally Kirsten refuses the kindly offered advice.

 The bus driver finds a railroad spike in the tire.
 So much for random blowouts.
+Railroad spikes are inherently ominous.

 A brief time jump, and our mystery lady has gotten away from the demon as she enters the town of “Purgatory” on foot.
 It’s the titular Wynonna.
 We know because she says to herself, “Welcome home, Wynonna.”
+She talks to herself at times.
+We later learn that this is in-character for her for several reasons.

 Cut to opener.
 We get some ominous western-themed iconography interspersed with images of a female-driven cast, fueled by the song “Tell that Devil” by Jill Andrews.
 It’s a feisty sequence, maybe a teeny bit campy or playful, a tad disturbing, and it gives a good feel for the tone of the show.
 This effective albeit very brief opener reminds me a lot of the credits from the first season of True Detective, and I mean that in a very good way.
 Also shades of True Blood’s credit sequence, also a good thing.
-Ominous, quirky, puts the viewer a tiny bit on edge.
+Ominous, quirky, with an occultish country-western vibe that puts the viewer a tiny bit on edge.

 Return from credits.
 Wynonna calls in a report of an “animal attack” on the girl, doesn’t give the authorities her name, and destroys the sim card in her phone right after the call.
 So now we know that Wynonna has had past entanglements with the law, and maybe that’s why she skipped town before.